-The data indicate that while site occupancy by Mexican Spotted Owls increased from 2014 to 2015, it remained essentially unchanged from 2015 to 2017.
-More years of data are needed to determine if this overall positive trend is indicative of continued and true population growth or simply random variation in demographic processes due to stochastic factors such as weather.
-Favorable weather has been shown to influence adult survival as well as reproductive output of Mexican Spotted Owls (Seamans et al. 2002).
+The data indicate that site occupancy by Mexican Spotted Owls increased from 2014 to 2016 and decreased from 2016 to 2018.
+Additional analyses using annual owl reproductive data collected by US Forest Service and other biologists may elucidate whether the observed changes reflect variation in recruitment of young owls into the territorial population.
+Furthermore, favorable weather has been shown to influence adult survival as well as reproductive output of Mexican Spotted Owls (Seamans et al. 2002).
+In the future we will be able to add weather covariates to our analyses.
 The multistate occupancy modeling framework will allow us to continue to monitor the site occupancy rates as well as parameters of biological interest such as the probability of pair occupancy.

 The estimates for the different detection probabilities highlight the different behaviors of single owls verses paired owls.
 The detection probability for sites with single owls, p^1 , was lower than for sites with a pair, p^2 .
-This follows a similar pattern we found in the prior analyses (Lanier and Blakesley 2015, 2016) and is likely caused by one or more of the following factors.
+This follows a similar pattern we found in the prior analyses (Lanier and Blakesley 2015, 2016, 2017) and is likely caused by one or more of the following factors.
 First, a single owl detected in one survey may have been a transient that was unavailable for detection in the other survey.
 In this case, the owl's presence could be considered "use" rather than "occupancy" because occupancy assumes that the owl was available for detection in both surveys.
 Secondly, nonbreeding owls might have larger home ranges (Willey and van Riper 2007) and therefore an owl might not be spatially available for detection during both surveys even if its home range encompassed the survey site.
 Also, without a breeding territory to defend, a single owl may be less likely to respond to our calls.
 Lastly, sites occupied by a single owl, by definition, have fewer owls available to respond and be detected than sites with a pair.
 Therefore, the opportunities for technicians to hear an owl are greater in sites occupied by a pair.